 - Isabella Bannerman - Syndicated cartoonist

-- Lauren Belfer - Bestselling author of City of Light, A Fierce Radiance, And After the Fire
+- Lauren Belfer - NYT bestselling author of City of Light, A Fierce Radiance, And After the Fire

 - Mara Hoffman - Fashion designer

-- Amy Holden Jones - Screenwriter, movie producer and movie director
+- Amy Holden Jones - Screenwriter, film producer and director

 - Susan Hunt - Host on HGTV and former ESPN correspondent

 - Mary Hochreiter Janney - Former mayor of Burlingame, California